Welcome to today's edition of the Rush 24-7 podcast.

 So you have to pull your load today, Snerdley.

-Uh it's really tough gig.
+It's really tough gig.

-I would think it'd be easy.
+I don't think it'd be easy.

-Just say hi, what do you want to talk about?
+Just say, hi, what do you want to talk about?

 Okay, hang on.

-I mean, that's what open line Friday is supposed to be.
+I mean, that's what Open Line Friday is supposed to be.

 Well, I'll tell you what I thought of the questions.